groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/table/pdf.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Generate documents by filling templates with data"
+  title: "Generate documents with dynamic tables"
-  description: "GroupDocs.Assembly for .NET is designed to simplify the creation of documents in popular formats.
-Add charts, lists, tables, hyperlinks, images, and barcodes using advanced templates and markup."
+  description: "GroupDocs.Assembly for .NET streamlines document creation by automating table population and supporting additional elements like charts, lists, and images through templates and advanced markup."
-  image: "/img/assembly/features_barcode.webp" # 500x500 px
+  image: "/img/assembly/features_table.webp" # 500x500 px
-  image_description: "GroupDocs.Assembly Features"
+  image_description: "Key Features of GroupDocs.Assembly"
   features:
     # feature loop
-    - title: "Create reports from business data"
+    - title: "Create reports from structured data"
-      content: "Our API efficiently populates documents in popular office formats using data from sources like JSON, XML, and CSV."
+      content: "The API processes data from sources such as JSON, XML, and CSV to populate tables in office documents efficiently and accurately."

     # feature loop
-    - title: "Use visual elements to display data"
+    - title: "Display data visually"
-      content: "GroupDocs.Assembly supports embedding native elements such as lists, tables, and charts, along with text, hyperlinks, images, and dynamically generated barcodes."
+      content: "GroupDocs.Assembly enables the creation of tables, lists, and charts, along with embedding text, links, and images for professional document design."

     # feature loop
-    - title: "Insert data anywhere in the document"
+    - title: "Precisely position table data"
-      content: "Use LINQ-based syntax to place data exactly where it's needed.
-Arrays can be inserted using for-each loops, and formatting (e.g., color) can be customized programmatically."
+      content: "Use LINQ-based syntax to dynamically add table rows and columns.
+Customize styles, including colors and formatting, programmatically."

     # feature loop
     - title: "Supports a wide range of formats"
-      content: "Process popular file formats like MS Office, OpenOffice, PDF, HTML, and various email formats.
-Embed one document into another as needed."
+      content: "Easily handle popular file formats like MS Office, OpenOffice, PDF, and HTML.
+Seamlessly insert populated tables into supported document types."

   code_samples_ext:
     # code sample ext loop
-    - title: "How to generate a barcode dynamically"
+    - title: "How to dynamically populate a data table"
       content: |
-        This example demonstrates embedding a dynamically generated barcode into a PDF document.
+        This example demonstrates how to fill a table in a PDF document using dynamic data.
       code:
         title: "C#"
         content: |
           ```csharp {style=abap}
-          // Use this template to insert a barcode into the document
+          // Prepare a template with a placeholder for the table
-          // <<barcode [barcode_expression] -barcode_type>>
+          // <<foreach [c in items]>> <<[c.Client]>><<[c.Manager]>>
+          // <<[c.Price]>> <</foreach>>

-          // Specify the path to the template file
+          // Specify the file path to the template
-          string template = "barcode_template.pdf";
+          string template = "table_template.pdf";

           // Retrieve data from your chosen source
-          CsvDataSource data_csv =
+          JsonDataSource data_json =
-              new CsvDataSource("Barcode Labels.csv",
-              new CsvDataLoadOptions(true));
+            new JsonDataSource("Items.json");

-          // Create a data source object with only the required data
+          // Create a data source object with the necessary data
           DataSourceInfo data
-              = new DataSourceInfo(data_csv, "label");
+              = new DataSourceInfo(data_json, "items");

           // Initialize DocumentAssembler
           DocumentAssembler asm = new DocumentAssembler();

-          // Set additional barcode properties
-          asm.BarcodeSettings.Resolution = 1200;
-          asm.BarcodeSettings.BaseYDimension = 5f;

-          // Save the final document with the embedded barcode
+          // Save the completed document with the populated table
           asm.AssembleDocument(template, "result.pdf", data);
           ```
         platform: "net"